dart-lang/site-www/src/_guides/libraries/library-tour.md

 A [WeakReference][]
-stores a reference to the target object without increasing the reference count considered by the garbage collector.
+stores a reference to the target object that does not affect how it is collected by the garbage collector.
-Another option is to use an [Expando][] to add properties to an object without affecting how it's garbage collected.
+Another option is to use an [Expando][] to add properties to an object.

 A [Finalizer][] can be used to execute a callback function after an object is no longer referenced.